Factorio-Access/Factorio-Access-Launcher/README.md

 Teleport character to cursor: SHIFT + T

-Increase cursor size to examine a larger area: CONTROL + I
+Increase cursor size to examine a larger area: SHIFT + I

-Decrease cursor size to examine a smaller area: CONTROL + SHIFT + I
+Decrease cursor size to examine a smaller area: CONTROL + I

 Note: You must be in cursor mode for the size of the cursor to make any difference in area scans.